matplotlib/ipympl/README.md

 This repository contains code for the Matplotlib Jupyter widget, stripped out of the main matplotlib repository.

-It requires matplotlib 2.0.0 or more recent.
+It requires matplotlib 2.0 or and ipywidgets 7.0 more recent.

 The goal of this project is to separate developement of the Jupyter integration (future versions of notebook and Jupyter Lab) from the calendar of the releases